Writing A Sales Proposal Like a Pro | The Salesmark

 Give them options

 The traditional proposal made and used provides just one option.
 But don’t you do this?
 In closing, the best deal provides multiple solutions at different price levels.
 When clients get options, they tend to end up with a premium offer price, seeing the advantage at each level.
-There are also very fewer chances of a client going to your competitors since you have already given them options for solving the problem on their desk.
+There are also very few chances of a client going to your competitors since you have already given them options for solving the problem on their desk.
 Create a win-win scenario and leave no loopholes for clients to miss you.

-Go High to Low
+Go low to high

 Conclusion